These simple art activities for toddlers are open-ended allowing the child for a multi-sensory experience making the process of learning more fun!

 “What big swirls!
 It looks like it’s fun to move your arm and the crayon around and around that way.”

-And you can also encourage her creativity by giving her permission to explore and experiment rather than expecting her to create the way you would.
+And you can also encourage your toddler’s creativity by giving permission to explore and experiment rather than with an expectation to create as you might have.

 “I see you’re stacking all the stickers on top of each other.
 How interesting”